pip-services/pip-services-docs/content/en/getting_started/tutorials/microservice_facade/step7.md

 app_1    | [pip-facades-example:INFO:2021-06-17T22:03:56.180451] Container pip-facades-example started.
 app_1    | [pip-facades-example:INFO:2021-06-17T22:03:56.180451] Press Control-C to stop the microservice...
 ```
-Now we’re ready to move on to manually testing our facade.
-In [Step 9 - Manually testing the facade](../step8) - we’ll show you how this can be done.
+Now we're ready to move on to manually testing our facade.
+In [Step 9 - Manually testing the facade](../step8) - we'll show you how this can be done.

 <span class="hide-title-link">